byjg/php-anydataset-db/docs/generic-pdo-driver.md

 2. Adapt the connection string URI to the generic PDO format.
 3. Use the `Factory::getDbRelationalInstance` to get the database instance.

+**IMPORTANT**:

+Avoid to use Generic PDO Driver if there is a specific `Anydataset` driver for your database.
+The specific driver will have more features and better performance.

 ## Adapt the PDO connection string to URI format